ETHNOGRAPHY LAB

 THE ETHNOGRAPHY LAB

-Research on Urban Neighbourhoods Areas of any city or town are rich with historical and anthropological insights.
+Research on Urban Neighbourhoods: Areas of any city or town are rich with historical and anthropological insights.
 The research on urban neighbourhoods aims to trace the social life and transformations of select neighbourhoods in diverse urban settings, by using ethnographic methods (field observation, interviews, oral histories).
 PhD and Post-doctorate research scholars are encouraged to apply to work on this research project, which aims to approach urban social life through diverse theoretical lenses, and experiences inflected by gender, class, or religion to name a few.
 This project is also a crucial pedagogical tool for the university undergraduate courses on research methods, community engagement, gender in India, and Indian cultures.

 - Dr. Ranjana Raghunathan conducted a professional development workshop for over 100 school educators representing various subject areas at SSRVM School.
 The session, titled “Ethnography as a Teaching and Learning Practice,” focused on the benefits of integrating ethnographic methods into classroom instruction and broader educational contexts, on 7th September 2023.
 When applied as a pedagogical approach, ethnography enriches classroom learning by adding depth and nuance, supporting lifelong learning.
 Rooted in classical principles such as active participation, observation, and attentive engagement with the world, this approach emphasizes experiential learning.
 The workshop examined strategies for guiding students to explore the world around them, fostering skills necessary for attentive and reflective engagement, rather than solely focusing on traditional knowledge delivery.